validverify/0day.searcher/README.md

 name - Name and small description of exploit.

-link - Link to exploit(Need to add befor: https://0day.today/).
+link - Link to exploit(Need to add domain link befor).

 platform - For which platform exploit created.

 risk - Risk level for victim system.

-download - Link to download exploit(Need to add befor: https://0day.today/).
+download - Link to download exploit(Need to add domain link befor).

 CVE - CVE id(If able).